IlyaSolomatin/MetaInit/README.md

 - <500 features
 - 2 classes

-Note: It is important that .arff files downloaded from OpenML.org contain a short description of each feature column.
+**Note**: It is important that .arff files downloaded from OpenML.org contain a short description of each feature column.
 In each file it is said whether a column reflects numerical or categorical feature.
 This property is used in the code of the project.

 Now we have to calculate a metafeature representation of each dataset.
 This can be made by applying function from **Get_descriptive_vector.py** at each dataset file.
 After that we can dump the matrix of all metafeature vectors to **A2.p** (this is already done actually).

-Note: Not all files are succeded in calculating metafeature representation by different reasons.
+**Note**: Not all files are succeded in calculating metafeature representation by different reasons.
 That's why in code we process all files in alphabetical order except for files with indices [91, 117, 137, 144, 328, 414, 423, 279, 129, 451].

+Now we have to run some ML algorithm at all these datasets on some grid of hyperparameters.
+Accuracies of an ML algorithm are calculated with 10-fold CV and written in corresponding .txt files.

+We can make these runs with **SVMOnGrid.py** or **CatboostOnGrid.py**.
+You can see the results of these runs in corresponding folders.

+**Note**: Not all datasets were successfully utilized by these runs by different reasons.
+That's why after all we will work only with files which: have successfully extracted metafeatures *and* were successfully evaluated by an ML algorith on the whole grid of hyperparameters.
+Intersection of these two sets gives us 444 datasets.